Aggregation Styles for Point Geometries

 Change the focus of the map to World Data:

-- From the LAYERS pane in Builder, hide the Local Data (Amsterdam Airbnb) layer and show the World Data (Population) layer.
+- From the LAYERS list in Builder, hide the Local Data (Amsterdam Airbnb) layer and show the World Data (Population) layer.

 - Click on the World Data (Population) layer.